muhammetozendev/typeorm-transaction-module/README.md

   /* Find one record */
   findOneBy(where: FindOptionsWhere<T> | FindOptionsWhere<T>[]): Promise<T>;

+  /* Find an entity by primary key column, possibly caching the result for a limited amount of time */ findOneByPK(
+    id: number | string | Date,
+    cacheOptions?: {
+      /* Whether to expire the record from cache after the first retrieval */ once?: boolean;
+      /* Time in milliseconds for expiry ttl */ ttl?: number;
+    },
+  ): Promise<T>;

   /* Create one record.
 Unlike save, it attempts to insert without checking if entity exists */ create(entity: DeepPartial<T>): Promise<T>;